Does running help depression? If you’re depressed and not running, you need to get started right away.

 The inner peace begins to flood over into all of our life, making it so much easier to take on life’s responsibilities with a clear head and direction.

-The truth is that any physical activity is what really quiets our mind and gives us a chance to relax from the inside out.
+Any physical activity is what really quiets our mind and gives us a chance to relax from the inside out.
 It’s just that nothing does that while giving you a sense of timeless freedom like running does.

 4. Depression Can’t Fight Running

 These Beta endorphins are neurotransmitters come into play during depression, stop firing correctly and leaves us with a diminished feeling of well being.
-However, you can turn these things on with running like nothing else and say goodbye to depression.
+However, you can turn these things on with exercise like nothing else and say goodbye to depression.

 Running brings on a most complete feeling of peace and happiness as your body comes to that place of seemingly effortless movement.
 When all your body parts are working and operating in complete unison, and your mind is free from the stress and anxiety of living in today’s society — there’s no place for depression to exist.